Respiratory tract: Lower respiratory tract

-At each division point or generation, one airway branches into two or smaller airways.
+At each division point or generation, one airway branches into two smaller airways.
 The human respiratory tree may consist on average of 23 generations, while the respiratory tree of the mouse has up to 13 generations.
 Proximal divisions (those closest to the top of the tree, such as the bronchi) mainly function to transmit air to the lower airways.
 Later divisions including the respiratory bronchiole, alveolar ducts, and alveoli, are specialized for gas exchange.

 The trachea is the largest tube in the respiratory tract and consists of tracheal rings of hyaline cartilage.
 It branches off into two bronchial tubes, a left and a right main bronchus.
 The bronchi branch off into smaller sections inside the lungs, called bronchioles.
 These bronchioles give rise to the air sacs in the lungs called the alveoli.

 The lungs are the largest organs in the lower respiratory tract.
 The lungs are suspended within the pleural cavity of the thorax.
 The pleurae are two thin membranes, one cell layer thick, which surround the lungs.
 The inner (visceral pleura) covers the lungs and the outer (parietal pleura) lines the inner surface of the chest wall.
 This membrane secretes a small amount of fluid, allowing the lungs to move freely within the pleural cavity while expanding and contracting during breathing.
 The lungs are divided into different lobes.
 The right lung is larger in size than the left, because of the heart's being situated to the left of the midline.
 The right lung has three lobes – upper, middle, and lower (or superior, middle, and inferior), and the left lung has two – upper and lower (or superior and inferior), plus a small tongue-shaped portion of the upper lobe known as the lingula.
 Each lobe is further divided up into segments called bronchopulmonary segments.
 Each lung has a costal surface, which is adjacent to the ribcage; a diaphragmatic surface, which faces downward toward the diaphragm; and a mediastinal surface, which faces toward the center of the chest, and lies against the heart, great vessels, and the carina where the two mainstem bronchi branch off from the base of the trachea.

 The alveoli are tiny air sacs in the lungs where gas exchange takes place.
 The mean number of alveoli in a human lung is 480 million.
 When the diaphragm contracts, a negative pressure is generated in the thorax and air rushes in to fill the cavity.
 When that happens, these sacs fill with air, making the lung expand.
 The alveoli are rich with capillaries, called alveolar capillaries.
 Here the red blood cells absorb oxygen from the air and then carry it back in the form of oxyhaemaglobin, to nourish the cells.
 The red blood cells also carry carbon dioxide (CO_{2}) away from the cells in the form of carbaminohemoglobin and release it into the alveoli through the alveolar capillaries.
 When the diaphragm relaxes, a positive pressure is generated in the thorax and air rushes out of the alveoli expelling the carbon dioxide.